yrmvgh/yiufcrawl/README.md

 * Recharge scrolls
     * less common, but fully recharge the wand.
-    * each time a wand is recharged, it's max charges is cut in half.
+    * each time a wand is recharged, it's max charge capacity is cut in half.

 * Potions of magic
     * easy mode: gives 100% magic